-The Vantage credit score is a world apart from the FICO score.
-Make sure you know their similarities – and most important of all – their differences.
+The Vantage credit score is a relatively new player in the world of credit scores and is also a world apart from the FICO score.
+Make sure you fully understand their similarities – and more importantly – their differences.

 What is VantageScore?

 Before there was VantageScore, there was FICO.
 Let’s talk about that first…

 - In 1958 Fair Isaac Corp. created the first credit score model.

 - In ’81 they created the first scoring models for credit agencies.